Family Guy Logo

 Meaning and History

-Despite the many years of the series release, the logo for it has never changed.
+Despite the series’s many years, the logo has never changed.
 After a trial version, a suitable option was developed, which the creators have adhered to for over 20 years.
-The emblem encrypts the theme of humor and caricatures and highlights family and television shows.
+The emblem conveys the themes of humor and caricature and highlights family and television shows.

 What is Family Guy?

 A media franchise of cartoons, films, and video games based on the adventures of the American Griffin family.
-The main line is animation, in which about 400 episodes have been released, each 20 minutes long.
+The main line is an animation, with about 400 episodes released, each 20 minutes long.
 It belongs to the 20th Television Animation from the third season.

 1998